 "Well?
 A problem shared is a problem halved," she said, observing my reaction with worldly wise eyes.

 It was easier to open up to her.
 Here in her cozy little sitting room, along with the decade's old furniture that had lived through the best of their days, I felt somewhat safe.
 I knew that Mrs. Bennett would rather let me sleep here on her patched up couch than call the authorities.
-Bear Creek had its own way of handling wayward shifters and I didn't want my parents to end up exiled.
-Nor did I want to be dragged off to the kids home, down in the neighboring town of Hawcroft.
+Bear Creek had its own way of handling wayward shifters, and I didn't want my parents to face bear justice or end up exiled.
+Nor did I want to be dragged off to the kids home down in the neighboring town of Hawcroft.

-Forest Lake was a state exclusive to shifters and the occasional human mate but where children were concerned, we had a fairly similar system.
+Forest Lake was a state exclusive to shifters and the occasional human mate, but where children were concerned, we had a similar system as the humans.
 I just didn't want to wind up stuck in it.
 I'd be eighteen by the time I could walk out of my own accord, and who would take care of Mom in the meantime?
 Dad?
 Nah, somehow, I doubt it.

 "My teacher knows that something's wrong at home," I confided.

-She exhaled heavily as she sank into the chair opposite.
+She exhaled heavily as she sank into the chair opposite me.
 "And she told you as much, did she?"
 Mrs. Bennett commented, cradling her own mug of Cocoa.